Get

 Final Thoughts

 Grooming is a normal and healthy behavior in cats, but it can be problematic if it becomes excessive.
 If your cat is developing bald patches and hacking up hairballs frequently, it indicates that they are licking themselves too much.
-Once you notice the issue, contact your vet for a full examination.
+Once you notice the issue, contact a vet for a full examination.

 Featured Image Credit: catinsyrup, Shutterstock